 - You are a resident of a country that has a U.S. Social Security agreement, such as Canada, Australia, Sweden, and Spain.

 If you're not sure whether you meet the criteria, use the Payment Abroad Screening Tool.
 Once you specify that you are a non-Citizen, the tool will ask you various questions to determine whether you can receive Social Security if you live abroad.

 If you aren't a U.S. citizen or don't meet one of the conditions for receiving payment abroad, the Social Security Administration will stop making payments to you after you have been abroad for six months.
 The payments will resume when you have stayed in the U.S. for one full month.

 Depositing Social Security Benefit Checks

-However, if you do not sign up, be aware that if you later do so, you will pay a 10 percent higher premium for each 12-month period you could have been enrolled, but were not.
-If you have Medicare Part B coverage and you want to cancel it, notify Social Security.
-Premiums for Medicare Part B and associated premiums will continue for one more month after the month you notify us.
+However, if you do not sign up for Medicare, and later do so, you will pay a 10% higher premium for each year you could have been enrolled but were not.
+If you have Medicare Part B coverage and you want to cancel it, contact the Social Security Administration and request the cancellation.
+Expect premiums for Part B to continue for another month after the month you notify them.

-Even if you do not have any earned income, you will still be subject to the tax laws as a resident of the foreign country, so may have to file there in addition to your U.S. return if you receive distributions from your 401k, IRA, pension, etc. That’s something you’ll want to research before you make your retirement decision.
-U.S. taxpayers are taxed on their worldwide income, so even if you’re retiring to one of the few countries without an income tax, such as Bermuda or the Bahamas, you’ll still have to pay income taxes in the United States.
-In general, deductions and credits can sometimes soften or eliminate the impact of foreign taxes paid.
+Even if you don't have any earned income, you will still be subject to the tax laws as a resident of the foreign country, so you may have to file there in addition to your U.S. return if you receive distributions from your 401(k), IRA, or pension.
+Some foreign governments tax U.S. Social Security benefits, so it's prudent to contact the country’s embassy in Washington, D.C. or an international tax lawyer for tax information.
+Deductions and credits can sometimes soften or eliminate the impact of foreign tax payments.